wp-plugins/custom-facebook-feed/README.txt

 === Custom Facebook Feed ===
 Contributors: smashballoon
-Tags: facebook, custom, customizable, feed, seo, search engine, responsive, mobile, shortcode, social, status Requires at least: 3.0
+Tags: facebook, custom, customizable, feed, events, seo, search engine, responsive, mobile, shortcode, social, status Requires at least: 3.0
-Tested up to: 3.6
+Tested up to: 3.6.1
-Stable tag: 1.4.8
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Custom Facebook Feed allows you to display a customizable Facebook feed of any public Facebook page on your website.
+The Custom Facebook Feed allows you to display a completely customizable Facebook feed of any public Facebook page on your website.

 == Description ==

-Display a **customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your website.
+Display a **completely customizable**, **responsive** and **search engine crawlable** version of your Facebook feed on your website.
 Completely match the look and feel of the site!

 = Features =

 * **Completely Customizable** - By default the Facebook feed will adopt the style of your website, but can be completely customized to look however you like - with tons of styling options and custom CSS!
 * Facebook feed content is **crawlable by search engines** adding SEO value to your site - other Facebook plugins embed the feed using iframes which are not crawlable
 * Completely **responsive** and mobile optimized - layout looks great on any screen size and in any container width
-* Display **feeds from multiple Facebook pages** and use the shortcode to embed them into a page, post or widget anywhere on your site
+* Display **feeds from multiple different Facebook pages** and use the shortcode to embed them into a page, post or widget anywhere on your site
 * Show **events** from your Facebook feed with name, date/time, location and description
 * Add your own **custom CSS**
 * Show and hide certain parts of each post
+* Choose to show the profile picture and name above each post
+* Select whether to display posts by just the page owner, or everyone
 * Control the width, height, padding and background color of your Facebook feed
 * Customize the size, weight and color of text
+* Select from a range of date formats or enter your own
+* Use your own custom link text
+* Use the shortcode options to style multiple feeds in completely different ways
 * Select the number of posts to display
 * Set a maximum character length for both the post title and body text

-To display photos, videos, the number of likes, shares and comments for each Facebook post, multiple layout options and more then [upgrade to the PRO version](http://smashballoon.com/custom-facebook-feed/wordpress-plugin/ "Custom Facebook Feed PRO").
-Try out the [PRO demo](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").
+To display photos, videos, the number of likes, shares and comments for each Facebook post, multiple layout options and more then [upgrade to the Pro version](http://smashballoon.com/custom-facebook-feed/ "Custom Facebook Feed Pro").
+Try out the [Pro demo](http://smashballoon.com/custom-facebook-feed/demo "Custom Facebook Feed Demo").

 == Installation ==